 16 km from Upshi

-16 km Ahead of Upshi you will reach to Karu.
-You can find an Army base camp area in Karu.
-Also, You can get a petrol pump here.
-There is a diversion here to Pangong Tso.
+16 km Ahead of Upshi you will reach Karu, where you can find a petrol pump.
+You can find an Army base camp area in Karu and there is a diversion to Pangong Tso when you reach Karu.

 35 km from Karu

-35 km fro Karu you reach your final destination, you will cross the famous Thiksey and Shey monastery on your way.
-The sightseeing is stunning and on the top the monastery you will see a beautiful scene of the settlement.
+35 km from Karu you’ll reach your final destination, you will cross the famous Thiksey and Shey monastery on your way located on a hilltop.
+The sightseeing is stunning and from the top of the monastery, you will see a beautiful scene of the settlement.
 Leh is known for its Buddhist sites and nearby trekking areas.
-Main market and Changspa road are awesome, so if you like lively environment then try to get a hotel as close to them as possible.
-You can get many options for a stay in Changspa road.
+Main market and Changspa road are awesome, so if you like lively environment then try to get a hotel as close to them.
+You can get many options for a stay in Leh.